Clippers down Hawks with late flourish

 There were seven lead changes in the second period but a late scoring burst by point guard Paul, who followed a two-point jump shot with a driving layup, helped Los Angeles edge ahead 39-37 at halftime.

-Guard Kyle Korver’s three-pointer gave the Hawks their biggest lead of the night at 50-45 but the Clippers finished the third quarter with an unanswered six-point run to go 65-60 up.
+Guard Kyle Korver’s three-pointer gave the Hawks their biggest lead at 50-45 but the Clippers finished the third quarter with an unanswered six-point run to go 65-60 up.

+The energized Clippers tightened their grip at both ends of the court, and Barnes stole the ball from Ivan Johnson before racing away for a breakaway driving dunk that put his team ahead 70-62.

 Reporting by Mark Lamport-Stokes in Los Angeles; Editing by Gene Cherry